 The Rowan’s Law Removal-from/Return-to-sport requirements will come into effect on July 1, 2020.
 After this date, sport organizations will be required to have a removal-from/return-to-sport protocol.

 Removal from sport/Return to sport protocols

-A sample template from the Ministry of Heritage Sport Tourism and Culture Industries will be forthcoming.
+A sample template from the Ministry of Heritage Sport Tourism and Culture Industries can be found here.
 Information about the specific requirements for the establishment of removal-from/return-to-sport protocols, are outlined in Rowan’s Law and its associated regulation.

 The Ministry of Heritage Sport Tourism and Culture Industries released the following FAQ document.